ypriverol/github-paper/document/manuscript.md

 (https://jekyllrb.com) that can be integrated with other frameworks such as Bootstrap (http://getbootstrap.com/) or platforms such as Disqus (https://disqus.com/), to support and moderate comments.
-In addition, several real-time communication platforms has been integrated with GitHub such as Gitter (http://gitter.im) and Slack (https://slack.com/).
-A real-time communications system allows the user community, developers and project collaborators to exchange ideas, issues, report bugs or get support.
+In addition, several real-time communication platforms have been integrated with GitHub such as Gitter (http://gitter.im) and Slack (https://slack.com/).
+Real-time communication systems allows the user community, developers and project collaborators to exchange ideas and issues, and to report bugs or get support.
 For example, Gitter is a GitHub-based chat tool which enables developers and users to share aspects of their work.
 Gitter inherits the network of social groups operating around GitHub repositories, organizations, and issues.
 It relies on the identity